baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 - OS Info Service: What is the version of the device's operating system?
 - Clipboard: Copy/paste text, HTML text, and multiple objects (they can be of the same or different MIME types) within your app or to other apps.
 - Inter-app Data Sharing: Notice how some apps have a **Share** icon that presents a list of applications (and, on iOS services - like **Print**) to share data?
+- HtmlToPng: Need a png of some HTML?
+- DiskSize: How much space is in your app's sandbox?
+How much is free?
+How much is used?
+- EntryClearButtonEffect: want a clear button added to your Entry element?
+- EmbeddedResourceFortEffect: use embedded resource fonts with Xamarin text elements;